-Unnatural History is the first US museum solo exhibition of the internationally renowned, Paris-based artist, designer, photographer and video artist Arik Levy (Israel, b.
+This exhibition is the first US museum solo showing of the internationally renowned, Paris-based artist, designer, photographer and video artist Arik Levy (Israel, b.
 1963), who has gained global recognition with his sculptures and outdoor installations.
 Emphasizing elegance, balance and minimalism, Levy’s creations address the viewer in ways that are equally cerebral and sensuous.

 Levy’s innate scientific and poetic acumen, mixed with his interest in innovation, simplicity and experimentation, allows him to translate social and emotional conceptual narratives into sculpture, paintings, photography as well as space and experiences.
 In this exhibition, the artist’s hand is omnipresent because Levy offered an original concept for the installation, which he gradually unpacked and turned into an environment for visitors to become acquainted with his two- and three dimensional works while considering the families and series in which they are organized by kinship.
 On a deeper level, these categories evidence the evolution of his creations from an earlyform or structure into different permutations and variations, continually unfolding in sequential experiences.

 Levy’s works in various media derive inspiration in form and content from nature.
 They evoke minerals, arboreal structures, rocks and other forms and exist as monuments that reflect and celebrate the geometry of nature, serenely owning the spaces they occupy.